JKRT/OMFrontend.jl/README.md

 [![Github Action CI](https://github.com/JKRT/OMFrontend.jl/workflows/CI/badge.svg)](https://github.com/JKRT/OMFrontend.jl/actions)[![License: OSMC-PL](https://img.shields.io/badge/license-OSMC--PL-lightgrey.svg)](OSMC-License.txt)
 # OMFrontend.jl
 Experimental implementation of NF.
-That is a Modelica frontend in Julia
+That is a Modelica frontend in Julia.

+For the entire suite of software components that make up this compiler see [OpenModelica.jl](https://github.com/JKRT/OM.jl)

 ## Notes regarding the first public release
 This should be considered an alpha.
 This means that changes may happen quickly.